 Alginates.
 Salts of alginic acid found as the free acid and calcium salt in many seaweeds.
 Alginic acid is a polysaccharide complex built from mannuronic acid units.
-Salts such as iron, magnesium and ammonium alginates form viscous solutions.
-They hold large amounts of water and are useful as thickeners, stabilisers and gelling, binding and emulsifying agents in ice-cream, synthetic cream.
+Salts such as iron, magnesium and ammonium alginates form and ammonium alginates form viscous solutions and can hold large amounts of water and so are useful as thickeners, stabilisers and gelling, binding and emulsifying agents in ice-cream, synthetic cream, artificial cherries.

 The propyl glycol ester is used under the trade name of "mannucol ester".
 (Tressler.)